Biography

 In October 2018, he assumed the role of Assistant Master of the Music at St. Dominic’s Priory in Hampstead, a position he held for two years.
 There, he played the thrilling “Father” Henry Willis organ, widely regarded as one of the finest organs in the country.

-In September 2020, he relocated to New York City to pursue organ studies with Paul Jacobs at the Juilliard School.
+In September 2020, he commenced organ studies with GRAMMY award-winning organist, Paul Jacobs at the Juilliard School, New York City.
 In addition to solo recital and ensemble performances, he maintains a busy schedule as a church and synagogue musician.
+He has held positions at some of the most pre-eminent liturgical institutions in the city, including the Church of the Resurrection, Manhattan, Park Avenue Synagogue, The Church of the Brooklyn Oratory, and most recently Organist of the Co-Cathedral of Saint Joseph, Brooklyn.